-Book Review of Vanished Arizona by Martha Summerhayes An 1874 Diary of Army Life by a Plucky Woman
+Book Review Vanished Arizona by Martha Summerhayes an 1874 Diary of Army Life in Arizona by a Plucky Woman

 Vanished Arizona by Martha Summerhayes